jehogit/merging-pulling-exercise/README.md

 >
 >    git push --set-upstream origin green-jeho

+The error is self-explanatory; your branch has no upstream branch.
 At this point, you basically have two options:

-(1) set origin for your branch (red-firstname-branch):
+(1) set upstream (being origin) for your current branch (being <<color-firstname-branch>>):

 `git push --set-upstream origin <<color-firstname-branch>>`

 (2) merge (fast-forward merge) your branch into master branch and push the new change to origin from the master branch:

+  - Change branch to master (whose origin is already known)

   `git checkout master`

+  - Merge <<color-firstname-branch>> into master branch

   `git merge <<color-firstname-branch>>` (After this point, your master branch and <<color-firstname-branch>> will be pointing to the same status; you can delete <<color-firstname-branch>> afterwards if you want as follows.)

+  - Delete old branch (optional)

   `git branch -d <<color-firstname-branch>>`

-  Now, you are ready to push the chages recorded to master branch to your forked GitHub repo:
+  Finally, you are ready to push the chages recorded to master branch to your forked GitHub repo:

   `git push`

+### Call a Pull Request into the original repo

+You're ready to call a PR (Pull Request)

+- [GitHub] Make a pull request to the instructor's repo.
+(Notice that GitHUb checks the original (instructor's) repo and report whether the changes would conflict or safe.)

+- In the main repo, the instructor merges the new change into master by approving the PR.

+- Everyone should now sync their repo via `git pull`.
+Note that people who selected the same color should/might(?) now get a merge conflict...

+- In case there's a conflict, you should resolve the conflict by opening the issue

+### Resolve the merge conflict

+- Someone with the same color else can now commit their branch and submit a PR for their change.

+- Repeat the above steps to integrate the new change.

+- Two new volunteers with two different colors should now submit their changes.

+## A Workflow: GitHub web interface vs Local command line interface

 | GitHub Web Interface | Local Command Line Interface |
 | --- | --- |
 | Create a GitHub repo | --- |